 Groups in K-4 who are unable to participate in "Life on the Frontier" can still choose from one or more of the programs listed on our Virtual Resource Center.
 Groups in grades 4-8 who are unable to participate on these dates, but still want a similar educational experience, can choose from one or more of the programs on our Conflict on the Border page.

 School groups may also elect to take a guided tour of the fort or participate in self guided activities.
-Regardless of what activity your class chooses, you will still benefit from information on our Planning a Field Trip page
+Regardless of what activity your class chooses, you will still benefit from information on our Trip Logistics page